 - 2.5-layer waterproof/breathable H2No® Performance Standard shell with a 100% recycled nylon face

-- 2-way-adjustable hood with a laminated visor rolls down and stows with a simplified cord-and-hook design
+- Two-way-adjustable hood with a laminated visor rolls down and stows with a simplified cord-and-hook design

-- Microfleece-lined neck provides comfort and protects waterproof/breathable barrier
+- Microfleece-lined neck provides comfort and protects with a waterproof/breathable barrier

 - Center-front zipper features minimal-welt exterior and interior storm flaps that create a zipper-garage chin guard

 - Two zippered handwarmer pockets and venting pit zips; all with welted exterior storm flaps and DWR (durable water repellent)-treated zippers

 - Self-fabric hook-and-loop cuff closures and adjustable drawcord hem seal out weather

 - Jacket self-stuffs into handwarmer pocket with carabiner clip-in loop

 - 301 g (10.6 oz)